pauljbernard/SWEAgent/frontend/CAHIER_DE_CHARGE.md

-# Cahier de Charge: deeprepo-like UI for DeepRepo
+# Cahier de Charge: opendeepwiki-like UI for opendeepwiki

 ## Project Overview
-Create a modern, deeprepo-like user interface for the DeepRepo application that maintains all existing functionality while providing an improved user experience.
+Create a modern, opendeepwiki-like user interface for the opendeepwiki application that maintains all existing functionality while providing an improved user experience.

 ## UI Requirements